Phillip48/Read.md-Generator/README.md

 -[Contributors](#Contributors)

 ## Description
 This project was to build a readme generator.
 This is done by using the inquirer npm.
-When you open the terminal you answer the questions that are prompted then it takes your data and generates a readme for your project based on your options. https://drive.google.com/file/d/1-Hv9__ms0O59ggp8gkHLG1Q7zbM_oIGq/view?usp=sharing
+When you open the terminal you answer the questions that are prompted then it takes your data and generates a readme for your project based on your options.
+Link to the video:
+https://drive.google.com/file/d/1-Hv9__ms0O59ggp8gkHLG1Q7zbM_oIGq/view?usp=sharing

 ## Information